syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Restrict-DateRange-Selection.md

 ---
 layout: post
 title: Restrict selection in WinUI CalendarDateRangePicker control|Syncfusion
-description: This section describes about how to restrict the date range selection in Calendar DateRangePicker control.
+description: This section describes about how to restrict the date range selection in WinUI Calendar DateRangePicker control.
 platform: WinUI
 control: SfCalendarDateRangePicker
 documentation: ug